-- Accreditation.
+- The evaluation form for the intern must include all the professionwide competencies and elements as delineated by the APA Commission on Accreditation.
 Evaluations must be completed at least twice over the course of the internship year. - Interns demonstrate competency at the appropriate level as determined by the internship site and their ability to meet the demands of the setting in terms of assessment, intervention, consultation, and in-service presentation for staff or parents.
 Interns can upload sample de-identified products into the mydocreview portal for review by program faculty as part of the annual review process. - In order to receive a grade of Satisfactory for internship, the student activity logs, evaluation by supervisor(s), and a final letter of successful completion of the internship have to be received prior to grades being submitted.
 The site is also to provide a certificate to the student.